qiangs/qiangs.github.io/README.md

-# eric-qiangshen: This is Qiang Shen's personal website.
+# This is Qiang Shen's personal website.